SujayYadalam94/tiering_solutions/README.md

 You could follow your own approach to build Linux kernel or use the steps below:

-Optional: Apply the patch if you want to measure AutoNUMA tiering performance only for anonymous pages.
+Optional: Apply the patch if you want AutoNUMA to only handle anonymous pages.

 ```bash
 pushd autonuma-linux